We are anti-suicide activists and we provide support for those who need it the most!

 Suicide is not a decision that happens over night, people who are thinking about suicide feel isolated.
 If you are feeling alone, misunderstood and like you are a burden to your family then I would like to tell you that it is not too late to find your way back.
 Suicide is not the solution to the way you are feeling, there is always hope and we at I am not a mistake foundation would like to help you!
 We have two 24 Hour Helplines for those in need.

 Please phone anyone of the above helplines or email us directly to get the help and support you need!

 Let us walk this journey with you and give you the support and guidance to finding hope again.
-We understand that it is not just one negative experience that has brought you to this point, it is several negative experiences happening over a period of time, anything from death of a loved one, losing your work, finding out you are terminally ill, chronic pain and much more…
+We understand that it is not just one negative experience that has brought you to this point, it is several negative experiences happening over a period of time, anything from the death of a loved one, losing your work, finding out you are terminally ill, chronic pain and much more…

 PLEASE, we are not saying it will be easy but we have been there in that dark place, we know it is dark and the road ahead seems unbearable, but we promise you, with love, support and the grace of God you can live a truly blessed life!

-I put myself under so much pressure until finally I could not bear the depression any longer.
+I put myself under so much pressure until finally, I could not bear the depression any longer.
 21 January 2015: I took a 160 sleeping tablets at 19h00.
 I was discovered by my housekeeper and my mother the next morning at 08h00.
 I was rushed to Hospital.
 My family was told that I would not make it……..but I did.
 This did not make sense to me.
 I had planned this perfectly.

 Have you ever been so hurt and felt so unwanted that you could not carry on?
-People rush to judgement, saying that it is a coward’s way out.
+People rush to judgment, saying that it is a coward’s way out.
 But let me tell you: IT TAKES GUTS.
 You know you are going to die.
 Fear departs.
 Your desperation to escape the pain, the constant seeking of acceptance and somewhere you belong consigns you to determination to end it all.
 Yet, your actions are ego-centric – your legacy becomes the pain and carnage you leave behind.
 The ones left behind have to deal with your demise.